jocall3/bitcoin-cash-faucet/README.md

 ## More faucets

-The contract includes a nonce, or paramater to make the contract unique.
+The contract includes a nonce, or parameter to make the contract unique.
 If the first faucet is busy (already used that block), it should be possible to fire up another contract and fund it by changing this parameter:

     NONCE=2 yarn balance